ChatGPT for Doctors: How to Use AI in Your Practice in 2026

 Note bloat is also documented.
 Some physicians produce longer notes with AI.
 The tool captures detail that manual notes skip.
 Longer notes are not better notes.
 Payers have flagged upcoding concerns in some cases.

 The evidence is strong in direction but mostly comes from large health systems.
 Those systems carry IT support most practices do not have.
 Run your own trial on your own visit volume.
-Do not project system-level numbers onto your practice.
+Do not project system-level numbers onto your clinical setting.

 What Should Doctors Look for When Evaluating Clinical AI?

-Practices evaluating tools hit the same decision points.
+Practices evaluating ChatGPT for doctors and purpose-built clinical AI tools hit the same decision points.
 Work through these first:

 • BAA availability.
 Confirm a BAA is included at the tier you are buying.